rustacean-station/rustacean-station.org/_episodes/052-daniel-teberian.md

 length: "46238033"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
-Allen Wyma talks with [Daniel Teberian](https://twitter.com/zippydpt), the creatore of [LibertyOS](https://github.com/LibertyOS-Development/kernel).
+Allen Wyma talks with [Daniel Teberian](https://twitter.com/zippydpt), the creator of [LibertyOS](https://github.com/LibertyOS-Development/kernel).

 ## Contributing to Rustacean Station